-Here at J. Gibson McIlvain, we truly believe that knowledge is a good thing.
+Here at J. Gibson McIlvain, we truly believe that knowledge about wood and the lumber industry is a good thing.
 The more informed you are about lumber itself and the way the lumber industry operates — including the many factors that influence grading, prices, etc. — the more effective you’ll be as a builder and a lumber customer.
 You’ll not only be able to steer your own customers in the right direction, depending on their job specifications and price bracket, but you’ll also be able to make smart purchases that will benefit both your customers and your business.

 We believe that learning about Spanish Cedar will help you in this quest — even if you’re thinking Spanish Cedar isn’t the right species for your niche area of the lumber world.
 Learn all you can about this and other species of lumber, simply because it will help you in your overall quest to understand what makes the lumber industry tick.

 What Is in a Name?

 Does Spanish Cedar smell sweet like Cedar if it really isn’t a Cedar, at all?
 Let’s hope so, because it isn’t really a Cedar.
 Like Western Red Cedar, the term “cedar” is a misnomer.
 Perhaps even more perplexing is the fact that Spanish Cedar’s origin is not Spain.
 In actuality, the term “Spanish Cedar” can be used to describe several species, all of which are members of the Meliaceae family, just like Mahogany.